apache/calcite/TUTORIAL.md

 to the whole tree", or apply a cost-based policy, applying the rule that produces the cheaper result.

-Optiq doesn't require such compromises.
+Calcite doesn't require such compromises.
 This makes it simple to combine various sets of rules.
-If, say you want to combine rules to recognize materialized views with rules to read from CSV and JDBC source systems, you just give Optiq the set of all rules and tell it to go at it.
+If, say you want to combine rules to recognize materialized views with rules to read from CSV and JDBC source systems, you just give Calcite the set of all rules and tell it to go at it.

-Optiq does use a cost model.
+Calcite does use a cost model.
 The cost model decides which plan to ultimately use, and sometimes to prune the search tree to prevent the search space from exploding, but it never forces you to choose between rule A and rule B. This is important, because it avoids falling into local minima in the search space that are not actually optimal.